 Are you wondering how you can start walking the Buddhist path?
 Are you trying to figure out what is your next step?
 If you have been asking these types of questions, we hope that our Growth Track will provide a solid guide for your new journey.

-If you are new to the Buddhist Faith Fellowship, this web page is a great place to learn about our eight essential steps to walk the Buddhist path.
+If you are new to the Buddhist Faith Fellowship, this web page is a great place to learn about our seven essential steps to walk the Buddhist path.
 You do not have to wonder what is your next step or what to do next on your journey with us.
 Designed to promote environments of awareness, insight, and connection, our Growth Track gives you a clear direction and the necessary tools to move forward.
 By following its practical steps, you will connect better with the Buddha’s teachings, with the Buddhist Faith Fellowship, and with others.

 In Buddhism, everything is about process; as limited beings we are not expected to attain perfection.
 Our practical Growth Track is a great way to discover, connect, and engage with the teachings and with others at your own pace and according to where you are spiritually at any given time.
 As such, some of the steps may be taken simultaneously or in a slightly different order to meet your personal learning needs.
 Please let our founding teacher, Senpai Daishin, know should you have any questions or concerns.